argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 - New versions of JS (ES6, and ES7+) are not supported by browsers
 - It's hard to code using only old features
-- It's pointless to have a language that can't evolve before of browser support
+- It's pointless to have a language that can't evolve because of browser support

 Solution :